info-iesvi/2223_proyectopsp-equipo2/README.md

 # ISARA ONLINE BOOK STORE
-Trabajo realizado por Isabel María González Rodríguez & Sara Palma Rodríguez
+This project has been made by Isabel María González Rodríguez & Sara Palma Rodríguez

 ### 2223_proyectopsp_equipo2